How to change your last name on a credit card

 How long does this process take?

-During the processing period, your account typically remains active (provided it is in good standing).
+During the processing period, your account typically remains active.
 However, you may notice that your credit card, account statements and online profile might not reflect your new name until the change is complete.

 The card issuer typically sends a new card in the mail once the name change is approved and the process is complete.